 Another alternative would be placing ice cubes on the wounded area.

-When using over-the-counter drugs to sedate your dog, seek advice from a vet.
+When using over-the-counter drugs to sedate dogs to trim nails, seek advice from a vet.
 Consult with your vet to determine the correct dosage.

 When clipping the nails, have patience, and do it slowly so that you won’t hurt the pup.
 When you reach the middle of the nail when trimming, watch out for two dark dots.
 These two dots are where the quick starts.